Help Get REAL Healthcare Paid For vs.

 We are optimistic that this Blue Cross Blue Shield plan can not only be stopped but also punished for violating Section 2706 of the Affordable Care Act.

 There are 18 legal mistakes that BCBS’s lawyers are hoping to cover-up.
-We detail them on the crowd funding web page.
+They are listed below* and we detail them on the crowd funding web page.
 Go there now to find out more: https://fundly.com/support-natural-therapies

 These important issues will not be heard by the court without sufficient funding.